adbrain/hiring-excercise/design/README.md

 Generally:

-- try to come up with a simple, non-hacky solution (avoid JS if possible)
+- try to come up with a modern, simple, non-hacky solution (avoid JS if possible)
-- use Google and Stack Overflow heavily if you think there might be a cleaner solution
+- feel free to use Google and Stack Overflow heavily if in any need